Last Updated on

 But I particularly wanted to tell you about it because it is mining themed!
 The design of the interior, and the items that are used to decorate it, are all an homage to the industry that’s been so important to this region.

 The restaurant is a good example of the evolution here in the Nord-Pas de Calais Mining Basin.

 The coal mining industry was first embraced by the people because it offered jobs and economic opportunity.

 It was then rejected because it was seen as dirty and unsophisticated, a relic of a different time.

 And now, again, the region is proud of their heritage – blackened as some it may be – because it’s what has made this part of France what it is today.
 And, besides, a lot of it turns out to be quite beautiful – and certainly extremely interesting!

-- LUXURY: Hotel Louvre Lens – The best new hotel in town, right opposite the Louvre-Lens Museum.
+And the best new hotel in town is the magnificent Hotel Louvre Lens, right opposite the Louvre-Lens Museum.